 Canon is a Japanese company that is primarily focused on creating camera-based products, in addition to selling printers and photocopiers.
 Founded in 1937, the company's U.S. headquarters are in Melville, NY.

-- Excellent photo printers: Canon is well-known as a camera company, and they offer customers a great selection of high-quality photo printers.
+Excellent photo printers: Canon is well-known as a camera company, and they offer customers a great selection of high-quality photo printers.

-- Specialized printers: The company is one of the few large technology companies on the market to offer very specialized printers, like large format printers and graphic arts printers.
+Specialized printers: The company is one of the few large technology companies on the market to offer very specialized printers, like large format printers and graphic arts printers.

-- Excellent customer service: Customers will find a very high level of customer service when they work with Canon, as they offer customers both phone and e-mail support.
+Excellent customer service: Customers will find a very high level of customer service when they work with Canon, as they offer customers both phone and e-mail support.
 They also have a very helpful and educational forum on their website.

-- Social responsibility: Canon has adopted many social initiatives, including programs to improve the environment, and fundraising efforts for countless local charities.
+Social responsibility: Canon has adopted many social initiatives, including programs to improve the environment, and fundraising efforts for countless local charities.

-- Wide price range: The printers sold by Canon come in a wide range of prices, making them a good option for customers who are looking for both premium and low-cost options.
+Wide price range: The printers sold by Canon come in a wide range of prices, making them a good option for customers who are looking for both premium and low-cost options.

-- Best for Large offices, homeowners with computers, photographers, students and schools.
+Best for: Large offices, homeowners with computers, photographers, students and schools.

-Canon Printers Company Profile
+Canon Printers Company Information

 - Company Name: